Suguru-Tokuda/SwiftBasics/MyPlayground.playground/TRAININGMEMO.md

 ## Protocols

-Defines the list of rules or blueprints which class, struct or enum need to adopt/confirm to it.
-Types that confirm to protocols nee to give implementation for function/variables.
+Defines the list of rules or blueprints which class, struct or enum need to adopt/conforme to it.
+Types that conforme to protocols nee to give implementation for function/variables.
 Protocols make it possible to have polyphormis and abstraction.

 ```
 protocol Driveable {